SecUSo/privacy-friendly-ruler/README.md

 Privacy Friendly Ruler turns the phone screen into a ruler for quick measurments on the go.

 This app is optimized regarding the user's privacy.
 It doesn't use any tracking mechanisms, neither it displays any advertisement.<br />
-Please be aware that Privacy Friendly Ruler is not a profesionally calibrated measuring device.
-This App can be manualy calibrated which may minimize the error.
+Please be aware that Privacy Friendly Ruler is not a professionally calibrated measuring device.
+This App can be manually calibrated which may minimize the error.
 However, depending on the device there still can be rounding errors.

 ## Motivation